darthoctopus/mesa-notes/MESA_notes.md

 \label{sec:exother}

 In addition to the stubs exposed in `run_star_extras.f`, `MESA` also contains hooks by which one might override the built-in physics with essentially arbitrary complexity.
+You should limit what you do in each of these hooks to only the semantically relevant quantities (e.g. don't add mass in the the hook that changes the nuclear reaction rates).
+The reason for this is that the physics operations are done in an order that ensures (or at least gives better) numerical stability, and if you do things out of order, bad things may happen to the model.

 The generic steps to follow are laid out in the README file in `$MESA_DIR/star/other`, which I recommend you also read.
 In summary:

-0. Set up the `run_star_extras.f` file as described above.
+0. Set up the `run_star_extras.f` file as described above in \autoref{sec:setup}.
 1. Copy the template routine from the appropriate file in `$MESA_DIR/star/other` to `run_star_extras.f`, and modify appropriately.
 2. Edit the subroutine `extras_controls` to set the appropriate pointer to your custom physics subroutine (e.g. `other_diffusion`)
 3. In the `controls` namelist, enable your custom physics by setting, e.g., `use_other_diffusion = .true.`